mideind/GreynirEngine/doc/installation.rst

     # Enter the virtual environment
     $ source venv/bin/activate

-    # Install reynir into it
+    # Install Greynir into it
     $ pip install reynir

     $ python
-        [ Use Python with reynir ]
+        [ Use Python with Greynir ]

     # Leave the virtual environment
     $ deactivate